ekera/quaspy/docs/math/kappa/README.md

 ## Functions
 - [<code>kappa(x)</code>](kappa.md)

-  Given an integer x, finds t such that x = 2^t * o, for o odd.
+  Given an integer x, this function returns t such that x = 2^t * o, for o odd.